eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 Article 10, paragraph 3 of Implementing Regulation (EU) 2024/2979 requires Wallet Units to "inform the wallet user of the (evaluation of the embedded disclosure policy) result."
 However, it does not specify how this result should be enforced.
-Related to that ARF 1.5.0 includes the following requirement:
+Related to that, the ARF includes the following requirement:

 > EDP_07 The Wallet Unit SHALL enable the User, based on the outcome of the evaluation